 - Laminates generally will not discolour, but do keep them away from areas with direct sunlight or strong heat sources, which might cause the laminate design to fade.

 - Laminates can be used in bathrooms, but not on walls or areas which have a heavy flow of water.
 When they are used for bathroom cabinets and shelves, they have to be sealed on all sides with Lamitak Newedge edgebands.
 Made of ABS (Acrylonitrile Butadiene Styrene) these edgebands seal the edges where the laminate panels meet and waterproof the substrate.
 They also provide a seamless finish and strengthen the corners.
-See above picture for laminate panels without Newedge (on top) and with Newedge (below).
+See above picture for laminate panels without Newedge (on top, beige door tile) and with Newedge (below, marble door tile).

 - To debunk a common misconception, textured (embossed) laminates are not dust-traps, as their textures are too fine to trap dust.
 They are as easy to clean as all laminates are, and compared to glossy laminates, have a higher resistance to scratches.